Your Wine List Is Costing You Sales (And It Isn't the Markup)

 List wines by region , with no other organizing logic.
 A guest who doesn't know that Friulano is a white from northeast Italy is now Googling under the table.

 Skip the story entirely.
-A name, a year, a price, a region.
+A name and a price, but what is even worse is "Red, White, Rose".
 That's a catalog, not a menu.

 The lists that work tell the guest, in five to fifteen words, "what the wine is going to feel like in their mouth".
 Not "intricate, layered, complex" — those words describe every wine.
 Specific words.
 Crunchy.
 Salty.
 Like a sour cherry with the pit still in.
 Specific.

-It lets the guest save what they liked, which is a small thing that turns out to matter.
-A guest who saved your Cabernet Franc on a Tuesday is a guest who orders it again, by name, on a Saturday.
+It lets the guest save what they liked, which helps guests remember their favorites.
+When someone saves a wine, that small action creates a path back to it for a second glass, a future visit, or a conversation with the server.
+The wine is no longer just something they tasted once; it becomes something they can find again.
+A guest who saved your New York Cabernet Franc on a Tuesday is a guest who orders it again, by name, on a Saturday.

 Stories that travel from page to pour